Professor and Program Coordinator, Health Systems Management, Fanshawe College

 Lirije Hyseni is the Executive Director of Excellence and Clinical Experience at Amplify Care with over a decade of experience in evaluation and research.
 Over the years, Lirije led many evaluation initiatives as an internal, as well as an external evaluator, for innovative technologies including AI scribes, automation tools, chronic disease prevention and management EMR solutions, patient engagement platforms, virtual care, eReferral, eConsult and remote patient monitoring.
 Through this work, she has acquired extensive knowledge of the health system context and the various nuances to be considered when evaluating digital health initiatives.
 Lirije currently holds a Master of Science degree from the University of Waterloo and is a Credentialed Evaluator with the Canadian Evaluation Society, reflecting her commitment to maintaining high standards in evaluation practices.

-As Chief Nursing Officer for Oracle Health Canada, Ms. Pagliaroli strives to partner with clinical executives to ensure the value of improved safety and quality of care outcomes are realized through the utilization of health information technology solutions.
-Ms. Pagliaroli is a registered nurse and clinical informatics professional (CPHIMS-CA) with frontline clinical experience and over 20 years of senior leadership expertise.
 She holds board positions as Director of Membership for the Canadian Nursing Informatics Association and Director of Membership for the HIMSS Ontario Chapter.
-Her passion is in data sharing, standards, outcomes and reducing clinician burden and as such, is an active participant of the National Nursing Data Standards group.
-She is a graduate of the Masters of Health Information Science from University of Victoria.
+Her passion is in data sharing, standards, outcomes and reducing clinician burden, and as such, she is an active participant of the National Nursing Data Standards group.
+She is a graduate of the Masters of Health Information Science from the University of Victoria.

-Justin Saindon is a health system leader passionate about transforming healthcare delivery and patient experience through technology, data, and innovation.
-Justin is Director of Digital Transformation & Analytics at Niagara Health.
-In this capacity he is responsible for defining and executing on Niagara Health’s digital transformation and data analytics strategic priorities.
-Prior to Niagara Health, Justin held various leadership roles with Southlake Regional Health Centre, Central and Toronto Central Local Health Integration Networks, as well as University Health Network.
-The breadth and depth of his experience has provided Justin a comprehensive view of Ontario’s health system challenges as well as a firm understanding of the opportunities that exist in the digital health ecosystem.
-Justin is a Project Management Professional (PMP) and a certified Change Management Practitioner.
-He holds an Honours Bachelor of Sciences degree from the University of Ottawa and a Master of Science degree from Western University.
-Justin is a Review Editor for Longwoods Healthcare Quarterly and serves on the Board of Directors for the HIMSS Eastern Canada Chapter.
+Before Niagara Health, Justin held various leadership roles with Southlake Regional Health Centre, Central and Toronto Central Local Health Integration Networks, as well as University Health Network.
+The breadth and depth of his experience have provided Justin with a comprehensive view of Ontario’s health system challenges as well as a firm understanding of the opportunities that exist in the digital health ecosystem.